WebOrigami/docs/src/content/framework/intro6.md

 ---
-title: Deploying a site
+title: Deploy a site as static files
 numberHeadings: true
 intro = client/samples/frameworkIntro:
 ---

-## Reviewing the structure of the site
+## Review the structure of the site

 Your goal in this tutorial has been to build a basic About Us area.
 You started with a simple `team.yaml` data file, then applied a series of graph transformations to create the following virtual graph: